For 10th Viterbo GAL Seminar, June 12-13, 2014. Due Feb 2, 2014.

 Access to financial capital can be a crucial determinant of countries’ prospects for development.
 The sources of financing available to inhabitants of developing countries, the terms upon which financing is provided and the kinds of projects being financed have become increasingly varied, but very restricted since the 2008-09 credit crisis.
 The research program on financing development maps this changing legal order, its social and economic implications, and the scope for innovation.

 Innovation in Governance of Development Finance: Causes, Consequences and the Role of Law.
 Detailed program here.
 NEW!
 Video here.
-The conference report will be made available in due course.
+Conference Report here.

 Papers presented at the Privatization of Development Assistance Symposium, held Dec.
 4-5, 2009, can be found here.